Kiriosx1/TCP-The-Architecture/README.md

 To understand how TCP shapes cyberspace, we have to look at its core mechanisms through both a technical lens and a spatial metaphor.

 ###  The Three-Way Handshake (Establishing Presence)
 Before two entities can inhabit the same virtual room, they must agree to acknowledge each other.
-Cyberspace requires mutual consent.
 1. **SYN (Synchronize):** *"I am here, and I want to speak to you from this specific starting point (Sequence Number X)."*
 2. **SYN-ACK (Synchronize-Acknowledge):** *"I see you, I acknowledge your starting point, and here is my starting point (Sequence Number Y)."*
 3. **ACK (Acknowledge):** *"Understood.
 We are now locked in the same reality."*